thaddeus002/yghh/README.md

     $ sudo chmod 775 info
     $ sudo chmod 664 HEAD info/*

 For the repository to be clonable by HTTP, you must add a hook for each update.
-This is not needed if you don't want your repository to de clonable by everyone.
+This is not needed if you don't want your repository to be clonable by everyone.

     $ sudo mv hooks/post-update.sample hooks/post-update
     $ sudo ./hooks/post-update